Jamaica Football Federation

-The Jamaica Football Federation (JFF) is the governing body of football in Jamaica and is in charge of the Jamaica national football team and the Jamaican football league system, including the Jamaica Premier League.
+The Jamaica Football Federation (JFF) is the governing body of association football in Jamaica and is in charge of the Jamaica national football team and the Jamaican football league system, including the Jamaica Premier League.

 History

 Early history (1893–1962)

 According to the JFF, the Football Association was formed in 1910 and controlled all games in Jamaica.
 In 1925, Jamaica's national team had its first international match against Haiti and won all three games 1–0, 2–1, and 3–0.
 In 1926, Jamaica hosted Haiti at Sabina Park and won 6–0.
 The Haitians remained frequent opponents, and it was not until 1932 that their run of defeats was broken with a 4–1 home win in Port-au-Prince.

 From 1925 to 1962, Jamaica had regular games with teams from Trinidad and Tobago, Haiti, and Cuba, as well as with clubs like the Haitian Racing CH and Violette AC, the British Corinthians, and the Argentinean Tigers.
 Many of the games were played at Sabina Park and many clubs were established, including Melbourne, Kingston, Kensington, Lucas and St George's Old Boys.
 In 1952, the Caribbean All-Star team was formed with players from Trinidad, Cuba, Haiti, and Suriname.
 The team played four matches against Jamaica in Sabina Park.
 Jamaica won the second game 2–1 and the fourth 1–0, and the All-Stars won the first game 5–1 and the third 1–0.
 Noted Jamaican players included Lindy Delapenha and Gillie Heron.